All Episodes

 I understand that.

-But uh again, but you know, where's the reality involved?
+But where's the reality involved?

-You know, where's where's the to go back and 20, 30 years, where's the beef?
+To go back to 20, 30 years, where's the beef?

 Yeah, I can make speeches like that all day.

-Look at I'm going to not work in my own best interest once I get there.
+I'm going to not work in my own best interest once I get there.

-I can answer every question you're at.
+I can answer every question you're asking.

-You say, Where's the beef?
+You say, where's the beef?

 Again, what are we talking about, Patrick?